MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/configure-manage-r-packages.md

 #ms.custom: ""
 ---

-# R package management when operationalizing analytics with R Server
+# R package management when operationalizing analytics with Machine Learning Server

-**Applies to:  Microsoft R Server 9.x**
+**Applies to:  Machine Learning Server, Microsoft R Server 9.x**

 One of the strengths of the R language is the thousands of third-party packages that have been made publicly available via CRAN, the Comprehensive R Archive Network.
 R includes various functions that make it easy to download and install these packages.
 Whenever you deploy an R script, the packages (and their dependencies) needed by that R code must be available at runtime, or else the execution fails.

 By adopting the R package management approaches discussed herein, data scientists can avoid issues such as a locally tested script tested failing due to missing package dependencies in the remote environment.

-As the R Server administrator, you must ensure that the R code running on any compute nodes has access to the R package dependencies declared within that code.
+As the Machine Learning Server administrator, you must ensure that the R code running on any compute nodes has access to the R package dependencies declared within that code.
 The right set of R package versions must be installed for the organization and accessible to all users.

 However, in many enterprise environments, access to the Internet is limited or non-existent.
 In such environments, it is useful to create a local package repository that users can access from within the corporate firewall using [Option 1](#offline).